GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/tools/locust-load-inference/README.md

 ```

 This command creates a new Secret named huggingface-secret, which has a key token containing your Hugging Face CLI token.
+It is important to note that for any production or shared environments, directly storing user access tokens as literals is not advisable.

 ### Step 7: login to gcloud